 Consider Their Ages

 The conversation you have with a 17-year-old child is going to be very different than the one you have with a four-year-old.
-While a teenager may be able to handle a similar conversation as you’d have with a full-fledged adult, even a preteen may need some sheltering.
+While a teenager may be able to handle a similar conversation as you’d have with a full-fledged adult, younger children might benefit more from a different approach.
 You know your kid best, so consider what they can understand and what they can handle, and try to frame the conversation in age-appropriate terms.

 For instance, a teenager might understand the symptom of fatigue with no further explanation, but you might have to try a different tactic with a five-year-old.
-Feeling sleepy is something they might understand.
-Additionally, comparing fatigue to how they feel after running the soccer field for an hour might be a good option.
+Instead, try explaining things in simpler terms such as “feeling sleepy” so they can understand better.
+Additionally, comparing your symptoms to certain feelings they may have experienced can be helpful for them to empathize with your condition.
+For example, you could compare fatigue to how they feel after running around the soccer field for an hour.

 Make it a Need to Know Basis

 The truth is, your kids probably don’t need to know every single detail of your illness.
-They need to know the stuff that’s going to affect them.
+So, you should focus on getting across the aspects of your condition that affect them.
 If you’re going to have days where you can’t pick them up, or run around outside with them, they need to understand that it’s because of your chronic illness and not just because you don’t feel like it.
 Put an emphasis on making sure they feel loved, and you’ll be on the right track.

 Let Them Lead the Conversation

-Giving your kids free reign to ask questions is a good way to let them lead the conversation into territory with which they’re comfortable.
-If you’re unsure of where to go after you’ve given them the basics, encourage them to ask about what they’re curious about is a great way to pinpoint what they need to understand.
+Giving your kids free reign to ask questions is a good way to let them lead the conversation into territory they’re comfortable with.
+If you’re unsure of where to go after you’ve given them the basics, encourage them to ask about what they’re curious as a way to pinpoint what they need to understand.
+Then, you can use their questions as a baseline to explain more about aspects of your condition they may want deeper understanding of.

 Get Them On Your Team